rml-lee/E-commerce-Sales-Analysis/Findings-Analysis.md

 - The Average Order Value (AOV) within problem states are roughly the same when comparared to profitable states year to year.
 This is a very strong indication that AOV is NOT the main problem.
 The most logical explanation, which fits our analysis so far, is excessively high shipping costs.

-- At this point, the evidence strongly implies that this is likely a **cost** problem, not a revenue problem.

 **Recommendations:**

 - **Investigate costs assocated with order fulfillment.** Compare costs to the average order value for each state.